 When planning out where to tack, pin the pieces of fabric or accessories together and try the cosplay on.
 After you’ve decided on a tacking location, shift the fabric as needed around the pins to get a needle underneath and sew the pieces together.
 When tacking, it is recommended to double your thread for strength.

 For a practical example of tacking, check out Getting giant bows to stay up.

-Tape measure is a flexible ruler, usually made of a type of vinyl or plastic.
+A tape measure is a flexible ruler, usually made of a type of vinyl or plastic.
 It has inches on one side and metric on the other.
-This type of ruler is good for measuring round things such as bodies, dress forms, and curved accessories where a rigid ruler simply won’t get an accurate measurement.
+This type of ruler is good for measuring round things such as bodies, dress forms, and curved accessories whereas a rigid ruler simply won’t get an accurate measurement.

 A thimble is a small cap for your finger.
 Modern thimbles are metal and contain ridges and grooves.
 Traditional thimbles may be wood or embroidered fabrics.

 A thimble is used to push sewing needles through fabric or materials.
 By sitting the eye of the needle in one of the ridges or grooves, you can press the needle through the fabric without causing damage to your fingers.
 The grooves keep the needle from slipping during this process.

 Wrong side of the fabric refers to the side of the fabric that will not be visible in the final outfit.